-Squid (Loligo spp.) is landed in small volumes at most ports.
-The three main ports for squid by volume in the UK in 2014 were all Scottish: Buckie (303 tonnes), Ullapool (298 tonnes) and Kinlochbervie (152 tonnes).
+Squid (Loligo spp.) landed in small volumes at most ports.
+The three main ports for squid by volume in the UK in 2014 were all Scottish: Buckie Ullapool tonnes), (298 tonnes) and Kinlochbervie (152 tonnes).
 In 2015, none of the three ports has kept its spot in the top three for squid.
 Brixham (England), Peterhead (Scotland) and Fraserburgh (Scotland) are the new top three.